Car Rental Comparison for Washington, D.C.

 Washington is also home to over 630 thousand residents.
 Another 400 thousand people travel into this city during the work week.
 The District of Columbia in which Washington is located is an area separate from the neighboring states of Maryland and Virginia, and Washington is the only city within it.
 Combined, the cities near Washington have another 5 million people.
 Washington was named after the war hero General and 1st President, George Washington.

-D.C. is a great place to have a cheap car rental, because there are hundreds of things to see and do.
+D.C. is a great place to have a cheap car rental, because there are hundreds of things to see and hundreds more to do.

 At VroomVroomVroom, we can show you all the available rental cars, trucks and SUVs in Washington, and you can compare prices and find exactly the type of vehicle you want to book as a rental for your trip!